jackson951/React-Developer-Utils/notes/fundamentals/lifecycle.md

 ## 🧱 4.
 Unmounting Phase

 Triggered when the component is **removed from the DOM**.

-- Use for cleanup: timers, subscriptions, event listeners.
+Use this phase for **cleanup** — timers, subscriptions, or event listeners.

 ```jsx
 useEffect(() => {